umanlp/SpkAtt-2023/README.md

 ## Data format:

-<p>The data is available in json format (see figure below) where each document (speech) is a json file.</p>
+<p>The data is available in json format where each document (speech) is a json file.</p>

 <p>The unit of analysis is a paragraph.
-Sometimes, the splits are not correct and some sentences have <br/>
-been split up so that the first part of the sentence is included in one paragraph and the second part <br/> in another.</p>
+A paragraph can include one or more sentences.</p>

 <p>The json dictionary keys are the paragraph ids.
 For each paragraph, we include the following lists:</p>